ZETTA522/Roadmap22/Web3 podcasts.md

 11/ Into the metaverse; breaks down the most significant developments with the most exciting minds who are building, investing in, and experiencing the metaverse.

 12/ Builders of Web3: by Antonio Ivanovski (A.I.) talks with Web3 thought leaders; stand out episode was helping NFT projects leader succeed with Delphin Miloudi-Druelle

+13/  Bankless

+Web3 DApps consist of 3 components: frontend, backend and smart contracts.
+But you might not be comfortable developing all three.
+There are solutions though:

+1) If you don't like coding backend, use 'Moralis'.

+2) If you don't like coding smart contracts, use 'Thirdweb'.

+3) If you don't like coding frontend, use 'Bubble'.

+What are the other solutions you use?

+Let's BUIDL!!!